 Jonathan (2020-09-06): There are several small but substantive issues here.
 (1) As I see it, CasP rejects disciplinary divisions when it comes to capital, so “non-disciplinary” might be more accurate than “interdisciplinary”; (2) property rights are only one dimension of capitalized power; (3) the power emphasis should relate not only to capital but also to capitalism as a whole.
 These issues inform my suggestions for the paragraph below:

-The Review of Capital as Power (RECASP) is an interdisciplinary, peer-reviewed journal dedicated to the study of capital and capitalism.
-The journal invites contributions that engage with the idea, that capital is power — a symbolic quantification of property rights.
+The Review of Capital as Power (RECASP) is an non-disciplinary, peer-reviewed journal dedicated to the study of capital and capitalism.
+The journal invites contributions that engage with the idea of ‘capital as power’ – namely, the notion that capital is a symbolic quantification of organized power, and that capitalism as a whole can be studied as a mode of power.
 Both empirical and theoretical research are welcome.

 Jonathan (2020-09-06): perhaps add your email ?